This is a Denver nurse's message to protesters

-DENVER — For the first time in a while, a Denver nurse felt joy as she watched the Air Force Thunderbirds fly overhead in support of health care workers on Saturday – but that joy turned to anger as she watched protests on the ground outside her apartment today.
+DENVER — For the first time in a while, a Denver nurse said she felt joy as she watched the Air Force Thunderbirds fly overhead in support of health care workers on Saturday – but she said that joy turned to anger as she watched protests on the ground outside her apartment on Sunday.

 “It really feels like a slap in the face to medical workers," said Alexis.

-The nurse doesn't want to share her last name out of concern there could be backlash for speaking out against protesters who want to re-open businesses now.
+9NEWS is not sharing the nurse's last name because she is concerned there could be backlash for speaking out against protesters.

 RELATED: Groups protest Colorado stay-at-home order

+Protester Steven Peck said that instead of a stay-at-home order, he would like to see a targeted quarantine implemented for those most at risk for COVID-19.

+“There is a way to begin to open up the economy in a safe and responsible way and that people that don’t represent the same risk profile can start to engage and spend and start to have dinners out again," Peck said.

-Alexis doesn't work in a COVID-19 unit, but the disease is felt everywhere in hospitals.
+Alexis doesn't work in a COVID-19 unit, but she said the disease is felt everywhere in hospitals.

-When Alexis looked out her window today, the American flags caught her eye.
+When Alexis looked out her window Sunday, she said the American flags caught her eye.

 “But to fly American flags to support your point being that it’s justifiable to put other Americans in danger so that you can enjoy your life, so that you can go back to work.
 It feels backwards," she said.